jperret21/jperret21.github.io/bayesian_inference.md

 ## The Core Principle: Bayes' Theorem

 At the heart of Bayesian statistics lies Bayes' theorem,, which formalizes how we update our beliefs about parameters θ given observed data D:

 $$
 P(\theta \mid D) = \frac{P(D \mid \theta) \cdot P(\theta)}{P(D)}
 $$

-The posterior distribution $P(\theta \mid D)$ represents our updated beliefs about the parameters after observing the data—this is what we seek to infer.
-The likelihood $P(D \mid \theta)$ quantifies how probable our observed data is under different parameter values, connecting our mathematical model to empirical reality.
-Our prior distribution $P(\theta)$ encodes initial beliefs or constraints on the parameters before seeing the data, which can incorporate physical constraints, domain expertise, or regularization preferences.
-Finally, the marginal likelihood  $P(D)$ (also called the evidence) serves as a normalization constant ensuring the posterior is a proper probability distribution.
-The beauty of this formula lies in its interpretability: the posterior is proportional to how well the parameters explain the data (likelihood) weighted by how plausible those parameters were a priori (prior).
+- The posterior distribution $P(\theta \mid D)$ represents our updated beliefs about the parameters after observing the data—this is what we seek to infer.
+- The likelihood $P(D \mid \theta)$ quantifies how probable our observed data is under different parameter values, connecting our mathematical model to empirical reality.
+- Our prior distribution $P(\theta)$ encodes initial beliefs or constraints on the parameters before seeing the data, which can incorporate physical constraints, domain expertise, or regularization preferences.
+- The marginal likelihood  $P(D)$ (also called the evidence) serves as a normalization constant ensuring the posterior is a proper probability distribution.

+The beauty of this formula lies in its interpretability:

+**the posterior is proportional to how well the parameters explain the data (likelihood) weighted by how plausible those parameters were a priori (prior).**

 ## The Fundamental Challenge